 Monitoring

-Traditionally patients are followed up in clinic approximately every 6 months while on anticonvulsants, but this may vary depending on seizure frequency and severity.
+Traditionally, patients are followed up in clinic approximately every 6 months while on anticonvulsants, but this may vary depending on seizure frequency and severity.
 In general, patients are monitored clinically to assess seizure control.
 Parental and close family member observations are heavily relied upon to determine frequency and appearance of seizures.
 Adjustments in drug treatment are made according to seizure control.
-Periodic monitoring of drug levels and other laboratory studies (e.g., CBC, liver enzyme tests) are often warranted to check for compliance and potential adverse drug effects, depending on the drug.
+Periodic monitoring of drug levels and other laboratory studies (e.g., FBC, liver enzyme tests) are often warranted to check for compliance and potential adverse drug effects, depending on the drug.

 Patients who achieve seizure freedom may eventually wish to discontinue anticonvulsant therapy.
 See Management approach.